movementlabsxyz/movement-hack-temp/src/ch04-00-basic-move-syntax.md

 # Basic Move Syntax

+By now, you have some experience publishing modules to the blockchain and interacting with them.
+And you've begun planning your dream dApp.
+Congratulations!
+You are well on your way to being a master Move developer.

-In this chapter, you'll master the basics of the Move language:
+In this chapter, you'll learn or review the basics of the Move language:

 - [Primitive Types](ch04-01-primitive-types.md)
 - [Comments](ch04-02-comments.md)